-By now, you’ve probably heard about my new role as the President of Employee Engagement at RG.
+By now, you’ve probably heard about my new role as Advisor to Reward Gateway.
 In joining with a company that shares my passion and drive for making the world a better place to work, I have never felt more energised about the opportunity to have a real, meaningful impact on people’s lives.

 But what brings us together by far is the challenge of solving our employee engagement crisis.

 Too many leaders and companies suffer from a lack of workforce engagement.
 Billions of dollars are being spent on HR technology and in most cases … it’s not working.
 All you need to do is research the latest employee engagement findings in your country to realise that, for the most part, engagement levels have not improved much in the past decade.

 The reality is, the employee engagement industry keeps getting bigger and bigger but it’s not necessarily getting better, which is evident by the plethora of engagement solution providers and technologies they bring to market – and the little impact many of them seem to have on increasing employee engagement levels.

 But that’s what is so exciting about joining forces with Reward Gateway and aligning our teams to Make the World a Better Place to Work — we’re learning from our clients every day, the challenges that they have and how we can solve them.
 And we’re proud to bring those findings and live our values to deliver the best solution, to as many people as we can.
 And to me, that's just the cherry on top of my journey with employee engagement.

 Satisfy your own CRAVING with a copy of my book, "Crave: You Can Enhance Employee Motivation in 10 Minutes by Friday," by visiting Amazon and purchasing a copy below.